osmlab/name-suggestion-index/CONTRIBUTING.md

 To remove this generic name:
 1. Delete the entries from `config/canonical.json`
 2. Edit `config/filters.json`.
-Add a regular expression matching the generic name in the `discardNames` list.
+Add a regular expression matching the generic name in either the `discardKeys` or `discardNames` list.
 3. Run `npm run build` - if the filter is working, the name will not be put back into `config/canonical.json`
 4. `git diff` - to make sure that the entries you wanted to discard are gone (and no others are affected)
 5. If all looks ok, submit a pull request with your changes.